-WARNING: Before lighting read the section on gas system troubleshooting, and be aware of potential problems.
+WARNING: Before lighting read the 'Gas System' section under 'Troubleshooting' and be aware of potential problems.
 If the gas system is not operating correctly, shut it off immediately or damage may result.
 Move the locomotive to another location before lighting.
 Butane is heavier than air and small pockets of gas can collect around the locomotive during filling.